Japan–Portugal relations: Economic relations

-Unlike in the 16th and 17th centuries, the current relationship between the two countries has little influence on each other's political situation, and economic ties are also relatively small.
+Unlike in the 16th and 17th centuries, the current relationship between the two countries has little influence on each other's political and economic situation.
 In 2010, exports from Japan amounted to $479,858,000 and exports from Portugal amounted to $270,635,000, representing a significant export surplus on the Japanese side.
 The proportion of total exports is only 0.06%, and the proportion of exports from Portugal in Japan's imports is 0.04%.
 Even among the 27 EU member countries, Portugal remains Japan's 18th largest partner country in terms of export value and 19th largest in terms of import value.
 The share of Portugal's trade with Japan in its total exports and imports was approximately 0.5–0.6% in 2009, and while intra-EU trade accounts for approximately 74% of total exports and imports, the contribution of trade with Japan is small.
 Japan's exports have a high share of passenger and freight vehicles, auto parts, and electrical equipment, while Portugal's main exports include clothing and accessories, vegetables, fish, wine, and cork.
 Natural cork in particular has a high market share in Japan.

 In February 2011, Nissan started construction of a plant to produce lithium-ion batteries for electric vehicles in Aveiro, Portugal.
-This will be located on the site of Renault's transmission assembly plant, and production is scheduled to begin in December 2012.
-This is a large-scale business deal in which Nissan Europe will invest approximately 17.5 billion yen.
+This would be located on the site of Renault's transmission assembly plant, and production was scheduled to begin in December 2012.
+This was a large-scale business deal in which Nissan Europe would invest approximately 17.5 billion yen.

 In 2016, with an overnight spending of 29.7 million euros, Japanese tourists accounted for a share of 0.23% of foreign tourists in Portugal.